Personal branding for women requires a different approach

 - Self-insight : Women need to be able to identify, recall and articulate those successes, both on demand and even when not requested.
 There are no short cuts.

 - Use powerful vocabulary: there is no need to appear boastful.
 If you ran a team of 100, or closed a deal worth several million – simply say that.
 It’s not necessary to embellish by telling people what a great sales person or manager you are – that will now be evident.
-Powerful action words such as led, ran, created, drove, initiated, generated, leveraged should feature regularly in self evaluations.
+Powerful action words such as led, ran, created, drove, initiated, generated, leveraged should feature regularly in self- evaluations.
+If in doubt just give numbers.

 Women also have to be prepared to ask for support.
 They seek specialist advice from others in every area imaginable: physical fitness, snowboarding, their nails, health issues, styling, children and marriage guidance, but place far less emphasis on professional support.